lorexitech.com

 How to fix:

-- Placement: Validate that it is Placed Correctly.
-Place the camera in an area that is shielded from inclement weather.
+• Placement: Verify that the placement is accurate.
+Position the camera in a location that is protected from bad weather.

-- Weatherproofing: Make use of weatherproof cameras.
+• Weatherproofing: Use cameras that are resistant to weather.
 Validate that your camera is rated for outside use if it will be exposed to the weather.

 8. Problems with Accounts or Subscriptions